-In the current rise of mobile employment apps, businesses will naturally raise questions around what constitutes compensable time for non-exempt employees.
+In the current rise of mobile technology, businesses will naturally raise questions around what constitutes compensable time for non-exempt employees.
 For example, should a low-level marketing assistant be paid overtime for receiving and responding to a push notification message from a manager outside their normal working hours?
 Employment law can be perplexing and precarious to those unfamiliar with it, but doesn’t have to be.

 Here are a couple easy ways to safeguard against running afoul of the FLSA: